cloudblog004/fantasticfoodies/content/en/posts/876-simple-way-to-prepare-any-night-of-the-week-thai-pandan-chicken-recipe-how-to-wrap-pandan-chicken-super-easy-gai-hor-bai-toey.md

 1. Marinate chicken with all ingredients below and let leave at least 30 mins
 1. How to wrap chicken pandan step by step below • fried with medium heat at beginning until chicken cooked then fried medium high heat until pandan leaves crispy
-1. Boiling &amp; Reduce sauce with all ingredients below and add toasted white sesame at last one
+1. Boiling & Reduce sauce with all ingredients below and add toasted white sesame at last one
 1. Ready to serve and ENJOY!